jverzani/CalculusWithJulia.jl/markdown/precalc/rational_functions.md

 The two shapes are basically identical and do not look like straight lines.
 How does this reconcile with the fact that $f(x)=1/x$ has a horizontal asymptote $y=0$?

 ````
-CalculusWithJulia.WeaveSupport.Radioq(AbstractString[L"The $y$-axis scale s
+CalculusWithJulia.WeaveSupport.Radioq(AbstractString["The horizontal asympt
-hows that indeed the $y$ values are getting close to $0$.", "The horizontal
+ote is not a straight line.", L"The graph is always decreasing, hence it wi
- asymptote is not a straight line.", L"The graph is always decreasing, henc
+ll eventually reach $-\infty$.", L"The $y$-axis scale shows that indeed the
-e it will eventually reach $-\infty$."], 1, "", nothing, [1, 2, 3], Abstrac
+ $y$ values are getting close to $0$."], 3, "", nothing, [1, 2, 3], Abstrac
-tString[L"The $y$-axis scale shows that indeed the $y$ values are getting c
+tString["The horizontal asymptote is not a straight line.", L"The graph is
-lose to $0$.", "The horizontal asymptote is not a straight line.", L"The gr
+always decreasing, hence it will eventually reach $-\infty$.", L"The $y$-ax
-aph is always decreasing, hence it will eventually reach $-\infty$."], "",
+is scale shows that indeed the $y$ values are getting close to $0$."], "",
 false)
 ````